Cosmo-Tech/cosmotech-api/doc/Apis/OrganizationApi.md

 Get the details of an Organization

-    Retrieve detailed information about an organization including name, creation info, update history, and security configuration.
+    Retrieve detailed information about an organization.

 ### Parameters